'Historic' motorbike that passed through North Korean border stolen in Napier

 It had never been stolen.
 But in Napier, it lasted a little over 12 hours.

-Lee arrived in Napier, from Auckland, at 6pm on Wednesday and by 7.30am on Thursday his Suzuki TR650 was gone.
+Lee arrived in Napier, from Wellington, at 6pm on Wednesday and by 7.30am on Thursday his Suzuki DR650 was gone.

 The theft was reported by Lee to police at 8am on Thursday.